NED University of Engineering and Technology: Post-Independence

 This university came to its modern form after being established by the British government and was taken over by the Government of Sindh in 1947.
 As Karachi continued to grow after the independence of Pakistan in 1947, and the old 'City Campus' became too crowded, a new 'Main Campus' was constructed on its present location on University Road, Karachi in 1975.
 The NED University of Engineering & Technology, was established on 1 March 1977 under an act of the Provincial Assembly of Sindh after upgrading of the former NED Government Engineering College, which was set up in 1921.
 The NED University is thus one of the oldest institution in Pakistan for teaching and producing Engineering graduates.
 Prior to this, the D.J.Sindh College, used to run classes to train subordinates for the Sindh PWD, the Municipalities and Local Boards.
 This university is named after its benefactor Nadirshaw Edulji Dinshaw.

 Campuses

 The university is spread across four campuses; the main campus (Karachi), the city campus, the LEJ campus, and the Thar campus.

-Offered degree programs
+Degree programmes offered

-NED University offers different undergraduate, postgraduate, and PhD programs.
+NED University offers different undergraduate, postgraduate, and PhD programmes.
 The university offers programmes in engineering, science, and architecture for undergraduate, postgraduate, and doctoral studies.
 In every year NED university also offers some courses for external students from Intermediate to onwards to enroll in some specially offered courses.
 For example, diploma, a Course in programming, or Artificial Intelligence.
 It is a member of Association of Commonwealth Universities of the United Kingdom.